gemhunter/gemhunter/README.md

 ##Salient features of our Ruby mod:

--	Basic data types
+*	###Basic data types

 	-	Int (signed integers)

-	-	Char (ASCII characters)
+	-	Char (ASCII characters, uses single quotes e.g. 'a', and supports `\n,\t,\',\\,\0` escape sequences)

 	-	Bool (boolean `true` and `false`)

 	-	Void (can assign value `nil`)

+	-	String (fixed-size, *not* supporting escape sequences, indexed from 0)

-*	Variable declaration, assignment and operations
+*	###Variable declaration, assignment and operations

 	-	There are no explicit declarations.
-A variable is declared the first time something is assigned to it, using the `=` operator. eg. x = 1 y = x
+A variable is declared the first time something is assigned to it, using the `=` operator.

+		e.g.

+			x = 1
+			y = x

 		This program declares x on line 1 and assigns a value of 1 to x.
 		It then declares y and assigns the value of x to y.

+			x  = "Hallo World"
+			x[1] = e

+		This program declares x as a string of size 12 (including \0), and changes the second character from 'a' to 'e'.

-	-	We *do not* support dynamic typing.
+	-	We **do not** support dynamic typing.
 Once a variable has been assigned a type, it can't be assigned values of other types.

+		e.g.

+			x = 1
+			x = true

+		This is a *wrong* program, as x is of type Int, and assigning a Bool to x is illegal.

+		e.g.

+			x = "ABC"
+			x = "ABCD"

+		This is a *wrong* program, as x is a string of size 3 characters, and assigning a string of size 4 characters to x is illegal.

-*	Arrays
+*	###Arrays

-	- 	Strings are fixed size arrays of characters

-	-	Arrays of
+	-	Arrays should have all elements of the same type, with the size of array being included in the type information of that array.
+Memory for all array objects is assigned dynamically.

+		e.g.

+			x = [1,2,3]
+			x = [3,4,5]

+		This program creates an array `x` in memory, storing 3 integers.
+Reassigning values to the same array is allowed, as long as type and size of the array is respected.

+			x = [1,'a']

+		This is a *wrong* program, as all elements of the array should be of the same type.

+			x = [1,2]
+			x = [1,2,3]

+		This is a *wrong* program, as the size of an array can not be changed.

+	-	Since arrays themselves are implicit data types, arrays of arrays (multi-dimensional arrays) can be used.
+However, the types and sizes of the arrays should be respected according to preceding rules.

+		e.g.

+			x = [[1,2],[3,4]]
+			y = [5,6]
+			x[1] = y
+			x[1][1] = 7

+		This program declares x as a 2x2 integer array, and y as a one-dimensional integer array of size two, and does some valid assignments.

-*	Operations on variables (basic arithmetic and logical expressions)
+*	###Operations on variables (basic arithmetic and logical expressions)

 	-	unary `+,-`